-- But can nothing really be said, on the (neo-)Bohrian view, about what the world is like independently of the observational context? - On the contrary: - (a) Non-dynamical quantities (mass, spin, charge, etc.): valid regardless of experimental context. - (b) Dynamical quantities: The world is such that all of the effectively classical (i.e., Boolean) probabilistic pictures that one can draw of it, under the precisely specified experimental conditions corresponding to each of them, are precisely relatable to one another in the way described by quantum mechanics.
-That's not a trivial thing! - Does (b) depend, physically or metaphysically, on the existence of conscious observers? - No. Rather: a schematic representation of what (relevantly) constitutes an observer-a classical conditional probability distribution (a.k.a.
-"Boolean frame")-is being used as a formal tool with which to describe how the various dynamical possibilities that are implicit in the physical world are necessarily related to one another.
+- But can nothing really be said, on the (neo-)Bohrian view, about what the world is like independently of the observational context? - On the contrary: - (a) Non-dynamical quantities (mass, spin, charge, etc.): valid regardless of experimental context. - (b) Dynamical quantities: The world is such that all of the effectively classical (i.e., effectively Boolean) probabilistic pictures that one can draw of it, under the precisely specified experimental conditions corresponding to each of them, are precisely relatable to one another in the way described by quantum mechanics.
+That's not a trivial thing! - Does (b) depend, physically or metaphysically, on the existence of conscious observers? - No (or anyway this isn't the point).
+The point, rather, is that a schematic representation of what (relevantly) constitutes an observer-a classical conditional probability distribution (a.k.a.
+"Boolean frame")-is being used as a formal tool with which to describe how the various dynamical possibilities implicit in the physical world are necessarily related to one another.